 Animal Parc of Gramat

 Discover animals and birds of Europe in the natural grounds set in the heart of the "Parc Naturel des Causses du Quercy" - between Rocamadour and Padirac.
 You can take your picnic with you.

 The biggest museum of the Automaton in Europe can be found in Souillac.
 The collection dates from the nineteenth and twentieth centuries.

 Visit the caves on a rainy or very hot day

-nearby, the Grottes de Cougnac and its prehistorical paintings, near Gourdon.
-A bit further, the Gouffre de Padirac and its underground river, or a 1,6km trip on a little train through the Grottes de Lacave
+Nearby, the Grottes de Cougnac and its prehistorical paintings, near Gourdon.
+Further afield, the Gouffre de Padirac and its underground river, or a 1.6km trip on a little train through the Grottes de Lacave.

 you might like to try the Jazz Festival in Souillac end of July, the Blues Festival in Cahors mid July, the Saint-Cré Music and Theatre Festival from mid July to mid August or the Bonaguil Music and Theatre Festival in the chateau, first week of August.

 Have you visited Lou Calvel?